Richard Francis Burton: Early life

 For all the experiences and education Burton brought with him to Oxford, he described his reception there as being unpleasant, and disparaged its educational offerings, stating that the "college teaching for which one was obliged to pay... was of the most worthless description", with "[t]wo hours a day... regularly wasted", noting that "those who read for honours... choose and pay a private coach".
 On a personal level, he describes having "grown a splendid moustache... the envy of all the boys abroad", that, despite his mentors Greenhill and Ogle advising removal, was only shaved after being given formal college orders; he describes havingalready formed strong ideas upon the Shaven Age of England, when her history, with some brilliant exceptions, such as Marlborough, Wellington and Nelson, was at its meanest.
 On being laughed at by a fellow undergraduate, he responded by challenging him to a duel.
 While there, he sat under the Christian teaching of John Henry Newman, "[t]he only preacher Burton would listen to"; Greenhill, Burton's mentor, was Newman's churchwarden.

-Still, Burton "longed to excel as a linguist, and particularly in Oriental languages", and sought to learn Arabic, approaching the Regius Professor—whose retort was that professors did not teach individuals—and then going it alone, with "a little assistance from the Spanish scholar Don Pascual de Gayangos".
+Still, Burton "longed to excel as a linguist, and particularly in Oriental languages", and sought to learn Arabic, approaching the Regius Professor (Note: There is no Regius Professor of Arabic at Oxford.
+The Laudian Professor of Arabic until 1840 was Wyndham Knatchbull, succeeded by Stephen Reay.)—whose retort was that professors did not teach individuals—and then going it alone, with "a little assistance from the Spanish scholar Don Pascual de Gayangos".
 In April 1842, Burton attended a steeplechase event at the Oxford races, an act forbidden "at the last moment" by the college; the culprits being brought before the same on the morning following the event, "the dons having lectured Burton, he began lecturing them"—in particular, observing that "young men ought not to be treated like children".
 As such, while all other offenders were "rusticated" (temporarily expelled), Burton was instead permanently expelled from Oxford.